On this page:

 Tools & Resources

-The following tools and resources are designed to assist community water systems in developing CCRs and certification reports.
+The following tools and resources are available to assist water suppliers in developing CCRs and certification reports:

 Technical Assistance

-Contact DWS for assistance.
+Contact DWS).
 You can also contact the organizations listed below for additional information and technical support:

 Unregulated Contaminant Monitoring Rule and CCRs

-Oregon Administrative Rule (OAR) 333-061-0043(3)(l) requires community water systems to report detections of unregulated contaminants monitored under the Unregulated Contaminant Monitoring Rule (UCMR) in their annual CCR.
+OAR 333-061-0043(3)(l) requires water suppliers to report detections of unregulated contaminants monitored under the Unregulated Contaminant Monitoring Rule (UCMR) in their CCR.
 Specifically, they must report the average and the range at which the contaminant was detected.
-Water systems may want to briefly explain in the CCR why they are monitoring for unregulated contaminants.
-EPA has provided the following general suggested explanation: "
+Water suppliers should briefly explain in the CCR why they are monitoring for unregulated contaminants, using an explanation such as: "

 Additionally,